AHR Trending Topic

 The AHR Expo Workforce Development Program

-In February, AHR Expo will welcome 120 high school students participating in a dual-credit HVACR program in the Orlando Public School district's Orange Technical College, as well as 100 college engineering students as part of ASHRAE'S Young Engineers (YEA) Program.
+In February, AHR Expo welcomed 120 high school students participating in a dual-credit HVACR program in the Orlando Public School district's Orange Technical College, as well as 100 college engineering students as part of ASHRAE's Young Engineers (YEA) Program.